systeminit/si/app/docs/src/explanation/iac-comparison.md

 ```
 :::

-Modules are effectively "black box" abstractions - you specify the input variables, use that to dynamically create resources within the module, and then expose the specific output data you need for other modules to consume.
+Modules are effectively "black box" abstractions: you specify the input variables, use them to dynamically create resources within the module, and then expose the specific output data that other modules need to consume.
 When the modules are local (defined by you or your team), this can be fine - you are in control of the inputs and outputs.
 When using community modules, it can be a source of pain if the community module doesn't expose an input you need to specify or an output you need to consume, as you will be stuck either keeping a local copy of the community module with your edits, trying to merge a change upstream, or refactoring your own code to meet the module's requirements.

 This design leads to the 200% rule of automation abstractions: any sufficiently generic abstraction over an infrastructure concept will grow to encompass all of the functionality it abstracts, but with a slightly different syntax.
 A practical example here is the (honestly amazing) [AWS VPC Terraform module](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest) - it has [236 inputs](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest?tab=inputs) and [119 outputs](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest?tab=outputs), and might create [82 different types of resources](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest?tab=resources).
 It's hard to imagine a module that does a better job of abstracting over the complexities of AWS networking.
-But as a consumer of this module, I get stuck in a trap: an 'easy' default configuration is easy, but to make a complex environment, I need to understand both the underlying resources I need and how this module abstracts their configuration through variables in order to produce the desired output.
+But as a consumer of this module, I get stuck in a trap: an 'easy' default configuration is easy, but to build a complex environment, I need to understand both the underlying resources I need and how this module abstracts their configuration through variables to produce the desired output.

 Another issue to contend with is how this module composes with other resource declarations.
-Each resource within the module exposes its own attributes, but to access those attributes outside the module, they need to be exposed as output variables.
-In order to understand which attribute you should use, you again likely need to map from your own knowledge of the underlying resources to the module design.
-If the output has not been specified by the module author, you'll need to either fork it (and now own it), wait for an upstream change, or somehow work around the issue (usually be duplicating data, hard-coding it, etc).
+Each resource within the module exposes its own attributes, but to access them outside the module, they must be exposed as output variables.
+To understand which attribute to use, you need to map your knowledge of the underlying resources to the module design.
+If the output has not been specified by the module author, you'll need to either fork it (and now own it), wait for an upstream change, or somehow work around the issue (usually by duplicating data, hard-coding it, etc).

 System Initiative solves these problems by leveraging our core programmable [data model](./architecture/engine.md) to solve for the use cases of modules without introducing their complexity, or the 200% problem.
-We do this by creating specific patterns that address each of the value propositions of modules in the first place.
+We do this by creating specific patterns that address each module's value proposition in the first place.

 Organizing configuration happens *logically*, on top of the underlying data, through *views* of the data.
 This allows you to create semantically relevant perspectives within a workspace - for example, 'Network Layer', 'Application', or 'Database'.
 When full isolation is necessary, *workspaces* can be used to provide it, even across the same information if required.
 Rather than forcing you to use modules and on-disk structure, you start by importing all the data, and then slice it into the perspectives that make sense for your organization.
 How or where a component is defined has no bearing on how the resulting information is organized.
 This makes it much easier to evolve the organization over time - you aren't stuck with the choices you made because of how things were encapsulated or laid out on disk.